ryzendew/Dark-Material-shell/quickshell/docs/CUSTOM_THEMES.md

 # Custom Themes

-This guide covers creating custom themes for DankMaterialShell.
+This guide covers creating custom themes for DarkMaterialShell.
 You can define your own color schemes by creating theme files that the shell can load.

 ## Theme Structure